-Ms Heyworth has particular strengths in strategy, managing growth and marketing having worked as a venture capital investor for over a decade and been involved in numerous product launches.
-She holds a MBA from the Australian Graduate School of Management's MBA program and has taught strategy and marketing for the AGSM in both Australia and Hong Kong.
+Ms Heyworth has particular strengths in strategy, managing growth and marketing having worked as a venture capital investor for over a decade.
+Previously, she worked as a Federal Treasury economist and held management roles in the finance and technology sectors.
 Ms Heyworth has strong finance and accounting credentials.
-She has been involved in over 40 capital raisings and M&A transactions and holds a BA (Accounting) with a major in finance from the University of South Australia and has post graduate qualifications in accounting and finance.
-She is now a professional company director and in the past has worked as a Federal Treasury economist and held management roles in the finance and technology sectors
+She has been involved in over 40 capital raisings and M&A transactions and holds a BA (Accounting) with a major in finance, post graduate qualifications in accounting and finance and a MBA from the Australian Graduate School of Management.